Mark R. Thompson: Education

-Thompson grew up in the suburbs of Chicago.
-He completed his B.A. in religious studies from Brown University in 1982 where he also received a Baker scholarship to do postgraduate work at Cambridge University (MA in Social and Political Sciences, 1984).
+He completed his B.A. in religious studies from Brown University in 1982.
 He received an M.A. and Ph.D.
-(1991 with honors) in political science at Yale University where he was supervised by Juan J. Linz and James C. Scott.
-Earlier he had received a Dorot foundation fellowship to attend a summer programme at Hebrew University (1980) and a Rotary Foundation scholarship to enroll in the political science MA programme at the University of the Philippines, Diliman (1984–85).
-In 1983 he studied German at the Goethe Institut, Boppard and in 1988 he studied Tagalog (Filipino) with a Foreign Language and Area Studies Fellowship at the University of Hawaii, Manoa.
+(1991 with honors) in political science at Yale University where he was mentored by Juan J. Linz and James C. Scott.
+Earlier, he had received a Dorot Foundation fellowship to attend a summer programme at Hebrew University (1980) and a Rotary Foundation scholarship to enroll in the political science MA programme at the University of the Philippines, Diliman (1984–85).
+In 1983, he studied German at the Goethe-Institut, Boppard, and in 1988, he studied Tagalog (Filipino) with a Foreign Language and Area Studies Fellowship at the University of Hawaiʻi at Mānoa.